 for mixed sextet

-Ascension Tube was originally composed for a reading session by the Bang on a Can All-Stars at University of Illinois in Spring 2017.
-It was subsequently revised for the present instrumentation (bass clarinet to baritone saxophone, and cello to viola.)
 The title Ascension Tube originates from the oft forgotten TV show Galactica 1980.
 This spin-off of the original Battlestar Galactica was first aired in early 1980 in the U.S. and lasted only 10 episodes before its very poor reception led to its cancellation.
 Galactica 1980 begins 5 years after the conclusion of the original series, with the Galactica and its fleet arriving at present-day (c.
 1980) Earth.
 Unlike the original series, most of the action in 1980 is set on Earth rather than in space, presumably to cut production costs.
 Crew members of the Galactica often find Earth culture baffling, and they sometimes have their own way of describing Earth phenomena.
-In Episode 8, "The Night the Cylons Landed, Part II", Lieutenant Dillon uses the term "ascension tube" to refer to an ordinary elevator in a New York City skyscraper.
+In Episode 8, "The Night the Cylons Landed, Part II", Lieutenant Dillon uses the term "ascension tube" to refer to an ordinary elevator in a New York City building.

 for flute, trombone, violin, and contrabass

-Ambergris was composed for a reading session by ensemble mise-en at University of Illinois at Urbana-Champaign in April 2016.
-The work demonstrates one possible scheme for musically interpreting the contents of a Sudoku.
-Ambergris's quasi-serial compositional procedure is very similar to that employed in my 2015 piece Lost Lozenge, and the two can be considered sister pieces.
+Ambergris demonstrates one possible scheme for musically interpreting the contents of a Sudoku.
 Ambergris is a solid, waxy, flammable substance of a dull grey or blackish color, that is produced in the digestive system of sperm whales.

 for 12 musicians

 PSO J318.5-22 was constructed intermittently over several years for no ensemble in particular, and ended up being premiered to my great delight by Illinois Modern Ensemble in Foellinger Great Hall in April 2015.
-Systematic procedures were used to develop the pitch and rhythmic material.
-Considerable manual effort was expended to enhance the results of this algorithm, for example with respect to tempi, orchestration, and dynamics.
 The title refers to the rogue planet of the same name.

 for 3 musicians